 I relocated home to Ōtautahi in 2016 after studying & freelancing in Auckland.
 I worked with Toi Moroki Centre of Contemporary Art from December 2016 to February 2019, as Gallery Coordinator, Manager Gallery Operations, and finally Exhibitions Management & Programming.
-I also manage Where?, a pop-up space for emerging artists.
 I have experience in advocacy, especially for queer & trans youth, most recently within the arts industry as well as more generally.
 I spent 2015 producing & hosting an award-winning radio show on RDU 98.5FM, & was a playlist curator for 2018-19.
 I studied at Elam School of Fine Arts before realising that they did not teach the kind of practice I was interested in (elitist & isolated vs engagement with community); continued studying at the University of Auckland, specialising in sociology & history.
-I elected not to complete the degree as I was offered opportunities outside university & am now continuing study through Te Wānanga o Aotearoa, as well as self-directed study in various tech areas.
+I elected not to complete the degree as I was offered opportunities outside university.
+In 2018 I completed He Papa Tikanga through Te Wānanga o Aotearoa, and am now continuing self-directed study in various tech areas.
 In 2019 I formed Glitterbox Pursuits with Audrey Baldwin.

 Consider me for: